Claire

 ]),

-The customer fills out a native form inside the chat.
-You receive a clean JSON submission.
-No parsing "i think around 2k maybe?" out of a message thread.
+A flow is data, not a callback — you apply it with wabery.config.apply(...) and the customer fills out a native form inside the chat.
+The completed, validated submission arrives on your flow.completed webhook as clean JSON.
+No onSubmit URL, no parsing “i think around 2k maybe?” out of a message thread.

 Things you can build this afternoon